 Speed Limits

 Saanich is a Vision Zero community and safe mobility for all residents and visitors is at the heart of supporting a sustainable, livable and multi-modal community.
-As part of this, Saanich will be reviewing the speed limits on nine priority Type B streets (i.e. major and collector streets) and preparing amendments for Council’s consideration.
+We know that higher speeds increase the risk of a crash and the likelihood that a crash will result in a serious injury or fatality.
+As part of Vision Zero we are reviewing speed limits on priority streets and reducing speeds where needed to improve safety for all road users.

 Background

-The default speed limit for municipal streets in BC is 50 km/h.
-This speed limit is set by the province and outlined in the BC Motor Vehicle Act.
-Municipal governments do not have the ability to change the default speed limit, but they can regulate speed limits on streets through bylaws and signage.
+The default speed limit for municipal streets in BC is 50 km/h, as regulated by the BC Motor Vehicle Act.
+Municipalities like Saanich can regulate speed limits through bylaws and signage.

 What is Vision Zero?